 With the elaborated, synthesized, or implemented design open, you can use the Tools > Edit Device Properties command to open the Edit Device Properties dialog box (Figure 3-15) in which you can view and set device configuration and bitstream-related properties.
 This command is available only when a design is open.
-For information on each property, see the link in the Vivado Design Suite User Guide: Programming and Debugging (UG908) [Ref 24].
-For information on setting device configuration modes, see this link in the Vivado Design Suite User Guide: Programming and Debugging (UG908) [Ref 24].
-For information on setting device configuration modes, see this link in the Vivado Design Suite User Guide: I/O and Clock Planning (UG899) [Ref 17].
+For information on each property, see the link in the Vivado Design Suite User Guide: Programming and Debugging (UG908) [Ref 22].
+For information on setting device configuration modes, see this link in the Vivado Design Suite User Guide: I/O and Clock Planning (UG899) [Ref 15].